King County tore out a levee near Auburn. Now the salmon are returning

 Trees that had been growing atop the levee were removed and distributed throughout the plain and now are potential habitats for rearing salmon.
 Revetments, or retaining walls, and logjams can minimize erosion and flood risk.

-“We have really altered this landscape a lot over many decades and centuries, and we have an obligation to make it better,” Christie True, director of the King Country Department of Natural Resources and Wildlife, said Tuesday.
+“We have really altered this landscape a lot over many decades and centuries, and we have an obligation to make it better,” Christie True, director of the King County Department of Natural Resources and Parks, said Tuesday.

 King County Executive Dow Constantine joined the tour, saying that with millions of people living on the land it was our job “to work with nature to restore these systems to as natural a state as possible.”

-Together, the Lones Levee Setback and flood plain Restoration Project could breathe new life into one of the region’s most important bodies of water.
+Together, the Lones Levee setback and flood plain restoration project could breathe new life into one of the region’s most important bodies of water.

 The Green River, a 65-mile-long tributary born of the western slopes of the Cascades, boasts one of the top three salmon runs in the Puget Sound region.

-Note: CORRECTION: The King County Department of Natural Resources and Parks was misidentified in an earlier version of this story.